angelsk/sfCmsPlugin/README.md

     <?php echo pool_image_tag($page->renderContent('content_block_1'), '200'); ?>

+#### Types - Widget

+A content block which allows integration of a simple widget and validator - such as a dropdown or a checkbox.
+Currently only supports single value returned.

+The widget, its options and attributes; and the validator, its options and messages can all be defined in the config.

+      traffic:
+        name:        Traffic lights *
+        type:        Widget
+        widget:      sfWidgetFormChoice
+        widget_options:
+          choices:   { '':'', 'green' : 'green', 'amber' : 'amber', 'red' : 'red' }
+        widget_attributes:  []
+        validator:   sfValidatorChoice
+        validator_options:
+          required:  true
+          choices:   { 'green' : 'green', 'amber' : 'amber', 'red' : 'red' }
+        validator_messages:
+          required:  "You need to select a colour"

+     enable:
+       name:        Enable something
+       type:        Widget
+       widget:      sfWidgetFormInputCheckbox
+       widget_attributes:
+         value:      1
+       validator:   sfValidatorBoolean
+       validator_options:
+         required:  false
+         empty_value: 0
+       validator_messages: []

+     date:
+        name:       Date
+        type:       Widget
+        widget:     sfWidgetFormDate
+        widget_options:
+          years:    { 2011: 2011, 2012: 2012 }
+          format:   '%day% %month% %year%'
+        widget_attributes:
+          style:    'width: auto;'
+        validator:  sfValidatorDate
+        validator_options:
+          required: false

+Render will return the saved value, and it is up to the template to decide how to display it

 #### Types - further

 Further content block types can be added by extending the `ContentBlockType` class and form.